 “When viewing content with Invisivision, the user simply moves the additional lenses in front to reveal hidden content.
 Moving the additional lenses back restores the original content,” the company wrote on the product’s Kickstarter page.

-According to the Ontario-based firm PipeDream Interactive, Invisivision is an extremely affordable and effective tool which employs existing display technology to deliver a new form of entertainment and audience interaction.
+According to the Ontario-based firm PipeDream Interactive, Invisivision is an extremely affordable and effective tool that employs existing display technology to deliver a new form of entertainment and audience interaction.

-The company is currently seeking funding for their design on crowd-funding site Kickstarter.
+The company is currently seeking funding for its design on the crowd-funding site Kickstarter.